-This application will update with new short-term nontidal network data as results are available.
-Visit the USGS Nontidal Network web page for additional information or to access the data used in the application.
+Updates to this application are expected every two years to coincide with the release of the latest short-term nontidal network data.
+Visit the Chesapeake Bay Water-Quality Loads and Trends web page for additional information or to access the data used in the application.

 July 2020 - initial release, 2009-2018 water year results

 About this tool

 The Nontidal Network Mapper geonarrative shares the short-term nutrient and suspended-sediment load and trend results for the Chesapeake Bay Program’s nontidal network (Figure 1).

 Data collected from the 123 nontidal network stations are analyzed by the U.S. Geological Survey every two years and are used to quantify the changes in nutrient (primarily nitrogen and phosphorus) and suspended-sediment loads.
 The results are used by the Chesapeake Bay Program partnership to help assess response in nontidal rivers and streams to nutrient and sediment reduction efforts.

 The mapper provides the primary findings for nitrogen, phosphorus, and sediment trends and gives the user tools to further examine the results for river basins and individual sites.